-And that’s understandable because let’s be honest here, it’s a massive decision to make.
+And that’s understandable because it’s a massive decision.

-But also think that there are a few considerations that you should look into as a way to help you towards the best decision possible.
+But also think there are a few considerations that you should look into to help you make the best decision possible.

 The first consideration is related to your budget.

-Not all of us have an endless fountain of cash available which means that we are often operating on a specific budget.
+Not all of us have an endless fountain of cash available, so we often operate on a specific budget.

-That’s why one of your first considerations when deciding on a course is how much is it going to cost me?
+That’s why one of your first considerations when deciding on a course is how much it will cost me.

 Take your time and even draw up a spreadsheet with all the costs.